mikrono/tModLoaderWiki_kr_ko/ModRecipe.md

 # ModRecipe

 This class extends Terraria.Recipe, meaning you can use it in a similar manner to vanilla recipes.
-However, it provides methods that simply recipe creation.
+However, it provides methods that simplify recipe creation.
 Recipes are added by creating new instances of ModRecipe, then calling the AddRecipe method.

 ## Fields inherited from Terraria.Recipe